Skip to main content

 Expression Constructs

-Luciferase driven by a strong constitutive promoter and can be used to monitor transfection or viral infection efficiency, to study changes in cell physiology, or as a reference level of expression.
-Use this table to find plasmids expressing luciferase.
-We also offer ready-to-use AAV preparations of select luciferase expression plasmids; these are noted with the viral service icon .
+Luciferase driven by a strong constitutive promoter can be used to monitor transfection or viral infection efficiency, to study changes in cell physiology, or as a reference level of expression.
+Browse or search for popular plasmids expressing luciferase.
+We also offer ready-to-use AAV preparations of select luciferase expression plasmids.

 ID Plasmid Luciferase Type Promoter Description PI

-60226 AAV:ITR-U6-sgRNA(backbone)-pEFS-Rluc-2A-Cre-WPRE-hGHpA-ITR Renilla EF1α AAV9-CRISPR knockout plasmid.
+60226 AAV:ITR-U6-sgRNA(backbone)-pEFS-Rluc-2A-Cre-WPRE-hGHpA-ITR Renilla EF1α AAV-CRISPR knockout plasmid.
 Renilla luciferase is used to monitor viral transfection Feng Zhang

 21471 pLenti PGK V5-LUC Neo (w623-2) Firefly PGK Lentiviral expression of firefly luciferase Eric Campeau